martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 for .NET 8 itself.

-Typically things like [`[RequiresPreviewFeatures(...)]`][requires-preview-features] are used in the core libraries for such warnings, and then when a non-stable API is intended to be shipped in a stable release, such as with the [Generic Math APIs in .NET 6][generic-maths].
+Typically things like [`[RequiresPreviewFeatures(...)]`][requires-preview-features] are used in the core libraries for such warnings, and then only when a non-stable API is intended to be shipped in a stable release, such as with the [Generic Math APIs in .NET 6][generic-maths].

 If this pattern were replicated for all new APIs added in new .NET releases before they reach release